 Questionnaire Review Outcome Each Board member fills out an anonymous survey.
 A report identifying key strengths and challenges is produced for the Board Based on the results, the Board Chair and the committee chairs each lead a qualitative review with their colleagues and then with the entire Board. • The last self-assessment for 2024 determined that the Board and its committees are functioning effectively and efficiently. and its committees.
+In addition, the Vice-Chair leads a qualitative review of the Board Chair's performance, without the Chair being present, and then provides the Board Chair with the Board's feedback.
 The feedback confirmed that the Board has an open culture, where different views are encouraged and respected, and that the Board is prepared to adapt and change as circumstances require. • The results also identified key areas on which to focus, such as further development of Novartis strategy, sustained innovation and product pipeline, as well as the impact of the current geopolitical situation including US and China.
 The evaluation also showed that the Board has a key